Buy This Cook That

 • You can make this recipe ahead of time.
 Just keep the cherries covered and chilled until ready to serve.

 • Change the color of the sugar to match your holiday or event theme.
-(Gold for glam, blue for New Years etc.)
+(Gold for New Years', etc.)

 • Not a fan of rum?
-Swap it out for flavored vodka (think vanilla, cinnamon, etc.) or even whiskey.
+Swap it out for flavored vodka (think vanilla, cinnamon, etc.) or even bourbon.

-• Try these with white chocolate or milk chocolate if you prefer.
+• Try these with white chocolate or milk chocolate if you want a slightly different flavor profile.
 The options are endless with what you can dip, flavor, and drizzle.

 A close up shot of rum spiked maraschino cherries dipped in dark chocolate and dusted with sparkling sugar

-We hope you LOVE this fun twist on a Christmas Classic and are inspired to try it!
+We hope you LOVE this fun twist on chocolate covered cherries and are inspired to try it!
 Let us know what you think in the comments at the end of this post.
 Be sure to check out more of our Christmas Ideas here.

 A close up shot of rum spiked maraschino cherries dipped in dark chocolate and dusted with sparkling sugar